Våvatnet

-Våvatnet is a lake in Orkland Municipality in Trøndelag county, Norway.
-The lake was dammed in 1910 and is used as the main reservoir for the old Orkdal Municipality.
-The water flows into the lake Songsjøen and then into the lake Gangåsvatnet.
+Våvatnet is a lake in Orkland Municipality, Trøndelag county, Norway.
+The lake was dammed in 1910 and serves as the main reservoir for the former Orkdal Municipality.
+Water from Våvatnet flows into the lake Songsjøen and then onward into Gangåsvatnet.

 The lake is located about 11 km south of the village of Krokstadøra, 15 km southeast of the village of Ytre Snillfjord, and 10 km west of the village of Gjølme.